Publish Date - December 13, 2021 | Last Update: March 17, 2022

 - Ongoing leadership development for Maggie related to inclusion, equity and privilege.
 (Q1 2022 with Sharyn Holmes)

-This is not an exhaustive list, and we recognize that as the year progresses new needs may arise, and we’ll revisit this periodically and make updates as appropriate.
+This isn't an exhaustive list, and we recognize that as the year progresses new needs may arise, and we’ll revisit this periodically and make updates as appropriate.

 We’ll make mistakes, and we want to be held accountable.